Saru Jayaraman: Professional life and other activism

 In 1992, Saru Jayaraman started a non-profit called Women and Youth Supporting Each Other (W.Y.S.E) which "empowers young women by providing the resources and support necessary to make positive life choices and create community change."
 She was recognized by President Bill Clinton during his commencement speech and was praised as "America at its best."
 Jayaraman worked as a professor at various colleges in the New York area, teaching classes on a variety of topics, including political science, sociology, immigrants rights, and law.
 She also conducted research on food workers, sustainability, and urban poverty.
 Jayaraman has been serving as the leader of the Food Labor Research Center at the University of California, Berkeley since 2012.
 It is the first academic institution to study the relationship between food and labor.

 Personal life

 Jayaraman is married to Zachary Norris, and has two daughters.
 Jayaraman and Norris met at a Rebelling Lawyers Conference.
-Norris is now the executive director of the Ella Baker Center for Human Rights in San Francisco.
+Norris was previously the executive director of the Ella Baker Center for Human Rights in San Francisco, but left after 20 years to pursue writing.
+The Ella Baker Center is now in the hands of Ashley Chambers.